How to Take Better Photos and Videos of Your Craft Projects

 Beautiful photos of your craft projects can help you increase engagement on your social media posts and help you get onto design teams.

-I'll be adding all of the videos in the photography series to this blog post as they go live on my YouTube channel.
+I'll be adding all of the videos in the photography and videography series to this blog post as they go live on my YouTube channel.
 But if you want to ensure that you get notified as soon as the next video in this series is live, make sure you are subscribed to my channel and that you have notifications turned on.

 I hope you enjoy the more relaxed style of these videos--I'm even trying to get more comfortable being on camera without makeup as my skin has become super sensitive lately.
 So get cozy and be prepared for a ton of information headed your way.
 Now, let's talk about how you can take better photos of your craft projects!